- October 5, 2021

 – How many new customers did you get last year?

-Number of customers that left
+Number of customers who left

 – How many customers stopped doing business with you last year?